Moravian University Christmas Vespers

 Christmas Vespers is a wonderful opportunity for the campus community to share in the beautiful candlelight ceremony that is distinctive of the Moravian tradition.
 Music performed by our students combines with the beauty of the Liturgy in this service to usher in the holiday season for the Moravian community.

 We share the traditional Moravian candlelight worship services on six evenings in December.
-Dates for the 2023 Christmas Vespers services are as follows.
-The waiting list will open on September 1.
+Thank you to everyone who attended Vespers services during the 2023 season.

 About Vespers